• Back

 A Voice of Many: Modern Slavery Today

-October 18th is Anti-Slavery Day, and this year we invite you to learn more about human trafficking and modern slavery by reading and sharing this story to help raise much needed awareness to encourage governments, local authorities, companies, charities and individuals to do what they can to address the problem.
+July 30th is World Day Against Trafficking in Persons, and this year we invite you to learn more about the realities of human trafficking and modern slavery that represent a sad figure for children impacted by these horrible crimes.
+By reading and sharing this story to help raise much-needed awareness to encourage governments, local authorities, companies, charities and individuals to do what they can to address the problem.

-We start with Zimal’s story to illustrate realities of modern slavery.
+We start with Zimal’s story to illustrate the realities of modern slavery.

 Thank you to Daria Toschi for this contribution.